LukasStrickler/LLM-Moral-Sycophancy-A-Behavioral-Study/README.md

 ## 🏷️ Human Labeling Platform

 The project includes a comprehensive labeling platform for collecting human judgments on LLM responses.
-This system supports both Reddit AITA posts and generated scenario prompts.
+This system supports Reddit AITA posts for both training and evaluation phases.

 ### Architecture